 Stock option grants in 2005 through 2008 required our NEOs to hold any after-tax gain in the form of shares of our common stock realized upon exercise of stock options for additional periods of time.
 Upon a review of this practice by the Compensation Committee, together with a review of stock ownership guidelines and achievement, the hold restriction was eliminated for grants beginning in April 2009.
 The Compensation Committee has a goal of moving toward a different balance of cash and long-term equity incentives over time.
 This includes considering methods for providing greater long-term incentive values while controlling base salary increases.
-In 2009, the Compensation Committee as underweighted for the industry peer group.
+In 2009, the Compensation Committee approved Mr. Schnatter's recommendation to grant long-term incentive values equal to the values granted in 2008 which for all NEOs were identified as underweighted for the industry peer group.
 As mentioned above, the December 31, 2008 special stock option grant, made upon the recommendation of Mr. Schnatter, began to address this underweighting.